mindkin/hourfleet/docs/configure-businessmodel.md

 	"BusinessModel": {
 	        "Settings":{
 		    "Cars":{
-		        "Types":["Car","SUV","Minivan","Truck"] //A list of vehicle types that are supported on the network "Licenses":{
+		        "Types":["Car","SUV","Minivan","Truck"] // A list of vehicle types that are supported on the network "Licenses":{
 				"Jurisdictions":{
 					"Primary": "New Zealand" // The default jurisdiction for car license plates "Allowed": [
 						"New Zealand" // Allowable jurisdictions for car license plates ]
-				}
+				},
+				"Limits": {
+                                    "Min": 6, // Minumum number of alpha-numeric characters (not including spaces) "Max": 6 // Maximum number of alpha-numeric characters (not including spaces) },
 			}
 		    },
 		    "Drivers":{